-LM-12.4.24 Assets assigned a 5 percent RSF factor comprise unencumbered level 1 HQLA, as defined in Appendix H, excluding assets receiving a 0 percent RSF factor as specified above, and including:

-- (a) Marketable securities representing claims on or guaranteed by sovereigns, central banks, PSEs and MDBs that are assigned a 0 percent risk weight under Appendix I, Government of Bahrain, the CBB, the BIS, the IMG, the ECB and the EC; and - (b) Marketable securities representing claims on, or guaranteed by, certain non-0 percent risk-weighted sovereign or central bank debt securities, as specified in Appendix I.
+- LM-12.4.24 Assets assigned a 5 percent RSF factor comprise Shari'a-compliant unencumbered level 1 HQLA, as defined in Appendix H, excluding assets receiving a 0 percent RSF factor as specified above, and including: - (a) Sukuk and other Shari'a-compliant Marketable securities representing claims on or guaranteed by sovereigns, central banks, PSEs and MDBs that are assigned a 0 percent risk weight under Appendix I, Government of Bahrain, the CBB, the BIS, the IMG, the ECB and the EC; and - (b) Sukuk and other Shari'a-compliant Marketable securities representing claims on, or guaranteed by, certain non-0 percent risk-weighted sovereign or central bank sukuk, as specified in Appendix I.

-LM-12.4.25 Unencumbered loans and deposits with financial institutions with residual maturities of less than 6 months, where the loan is secured against level 1 HQLA as defined in Appendix H, and where the bank has the ability to freely re-hypothecate the received collateral for the life of the loan.
+LM-12.4.25 Unencumbered financing and deposits with financial institutions with residual maturities of less than 6 months, where the financing is secured against level 1 HQLA as defined in Appendix H, and where the bank has the ability to freely re-hypothecate the received collateral for the life of the financing.